 Y[∆+j]=X[∆+j]-modX∆+j,2+a[j] (10)

-where Y denotes the watermarked value.
+, where Y denotes the watermarked value.
 We repeat this operation until all s bits are embedded into the pair and then iteratively conduct the same embedding procedure to all the embedding pairs in the cover file.

 Finally, we get the watermarked pairs as Y'={y1',y2',…,yn'}.
 At last, we restore the parsed embedding pairs to the original format.
 We go through all the nodes of the tree structure.
 If the values are different from those of Y', we modify them to yi'.
 So that the watermarked JSON file J' is obtained.